iganev/handlebars-chrono/README.md

 ### Parameters

 There are 3 groups of possible parameters in various different combinations:
-- Initializers: Parameters controlling how the `chrono::DateTime` is being contructed.
+- Initializers: Parameters controlling how the `chrono::DateTime` is being constructed.
 All initializers produce a `DateTime<Utc>` internally.
 - Modifiers: Parameters modifying the internally constructed `DateTime<Utc>`.
 At this stage the internal `DateTime` gets converted to `DateTime<FixedOffset>` to support all possible modifiers and finalizers.
 By default, the `FixedOffset` remains tied to UTC.
 - Finalizers: Parameters determining how the internal `DateTime` will get output as `String`